KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

     2. User-defined function(s) run(s) without error and produces expected output in at least 2 contexts
     3. Functions are well-documented with comments

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: Example in lines 375-386

 8. Parse and write conditional statements and/or loops